top of page

 "... great birds carry these dry sticks, which we have learned from the Phoenicians to call cinnamon ... the birds carry the sticks to their nests, which are plastered with mud and are placed on sheer crags where no man can climb up."

-According to Aristotle, the Arabs cut oxen into pieces and scatter the pieces.
-When the giant cinnamon birds swoop down and carry the meat to their nests, the weight breaks the nests.
+In Aristotle's version, the Arabs cut oxen into pieces and scatter the pieces.
+When giant cinnamon birds swoop down and carry the meat to their nests, the weight breaks the nests.

 The nests of the cinnamon birds shatter to pieces on the rocks below.
-The Arabians can then collect the fallen cinnamon sticks, fending off attacks from angry birds.
+Arabians can then collect the fallen cinnamon sticks, fending off attacks from angry birds and perhaps hostile venom-spitting dragons.
 It's a dangerous job.

-In his Historia Animalium (History of Animals, 4th century BCE), Aristotle has another story.
+In his Historia Animalium (History of Animals, 4th century BCE), Aristotle tells yet another story.
 The cinnamon bird brings the stalks of cinnamon from secret locations.
 It builds its nest on slender branches in the highest tree tops.

-In the first century CE, Pliny the Elder calls the cinnamon birds a "fantastic story" told by traders to overvalue and increase demand for their merchandise.
-He's right.
+In the first century AD, Pliny the Elder calls the cinnamon birds a "fantastic story" told by traders to overvalue and increase demand for their merchandise.
+Pliny's perceptive in that way, as he calls out more than one duplicitous practice.

 Pliny is also the person who solves the mystery of amber.
-After three thousand years of trade, mystic and fanciful origins, he finally identifies the golden gem as a resin.
-Baltic amber is called the 'gold of the north'.
+After over two thousand years of trade, mystic and fanciful origins, he finally identifies the golden gem as a resin.
+He recognizes it by the distinctive scent similar to those of popular resins such as myrrh and fir.

-And, Pliny believes clear quartz is water frozen so long it becomes stone.
-The jury's still out on that.
+Pliny also believes clear quartz is water frozen so long it becomes stone.
+It's a pretty good guess, but the jury's still out on that.

 The true origins of cinnamon remain a mystery for centuries.
 Stories of the cinnamon birds survive well into folklore of the 18th century.
 In the Middle Ages manuscript from France (c.
-1450 CE) the bird is shown nesting in a tree, while a person twirls a sling with a rock.
+1450 AD) the bird is shown nesting in a tree, while a person without pants twirls a sling.

 Renaissance bestiaries are full of fascinating and fanciful creatures and natural concepts.
 In the Middle Ages and long before, slings are weapons of hunting and war.
-The rock may be to kill the bird, knock down the nest or scare the bird from the nest.
+A rock or lead "bullet" may be to kill the bird, knock down the nest or scare the bird from the nest.

 As there have been no reports of roast giant cinnamon birds or scrambled cinnamon bird eggs, we could assume the cinnamon harvesters of the Middle Ages use the nesting birds as a renewable resource.